pranavraja/jira-py/README.md

 Your `$EDITOR` will be opened to create the comment.
 If you save and close the temp file, the comment will be added.
 If not, the addition will be skipped.

+To jump to the issue in a web browser, run:

+	./jumpto [issueKey]

+This will open the issue in your default browser.
+You might need to log in again.

-There's also `edit_comment` and `delete_comment` for you to try out.
+There's also `edit_comment` and `delete_comment` for you to try out, they should be self-explanatory.
+Run them without any arguments to get usage details.
 Have a look at the API and you can probably easily extend it to do other things.

 # Credentials